isomerpages/moe-yishunpri/pages/MOE Sexuality Education.md

 caused by physical changes during puberty.
 Students will learn to describe the healthy ways to manage their negative feelings during this time.
-They will also learn to recognise that one’s identity need not be negatively affected, even when one’s body is experiencing changes due to puberty.
+They will also learn to recognise that one’s identity need not be negatively affected, even when one’s body is experiencing changes due to puberty.</p>
+<p></p>
-<br><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
+<p><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 2 Week 9</p>
+<p>Term 2 Week 8</p>
 </td>
 </tr>
 <tr>